-The Fund's distributions may be taxable as ordinary income or capital gain.
+The Fund's distributions may be taxable as ordinary income or capital gains.
 If you are investing through a tax-advantaged account, such as an IRA or an employer-sponsored retirement or savings plan, special tax rules apply.
+You should consult your own tax advisor with respect to any particular U.S. or non-U.S. tax consequences of your investment in the Fund.